Zucchini Banana Bread

 • Sugar: In this recipe, I use brown sugar as I like the flavour it adds to the banana bread.
 If you would prefer to use an unrefined then coconut sugar is a suitable substitute.
 You can also make this recipe with granulated white sugar.

-• Oil: I like to use a mild olive oil in my baking.
+• Oil: I like to use mild olive oil in my baking.
 Any mild flavoured oil would be a suitable alternative, such as coconut oil, as would melted butter.

 • Eggs: I haven't tested this recipe with egg substitutes.